troclaux/notes/aws.md

   - os can read/write any block
 - high-performance hardware disk
 - **loses storage if stopped (ephemeral)**
+  - if your workload needs durable storage, use EBS instead of instance store
 - good buffer/cache/temporary content
 - risk of data loss if hardware fails
 - backups and replication are your responsibility